What is rhinoplasty?

 - Removing any unsightly humps or bumps

-- Giving the nose a straighter and more narrow looks
+- Giving the nose a straighter or narrower look

 - Irregular Nasal Tip – The nasal tip is situated right at the tip of the nose.
-However one side of the tip may be different than the other in some cases.
+However, one side of the tip may be different than the other in some cases.
 In other words, one of the sides may look smaller, bigger, twisted or lower than the other.
 As with any feature, an asymmetrical nose will distort a person’s entire facial appearance.
 The shape of the tip is influenced by the shape of the cartilage underneath which may be irregular due to injury or hereditary causes.

-- Nasal Tip Projection – Some people may opt for Rhinoplasty in order to rectify a nasal tip that sticks too far out and looks irregular as a result.
-It may even make the nose look bigger than it actually is.
-The deformity may be rectified by raising the bridge of the nose to reduce the irregularity.
-The surgeon may decide to reduce the projection of the nasal tip itself as well.
-Huntington Beach patients are advised to ask their surgeons about the type of procedure that is to be carried out.
+- Nasal Tip Projection – Some people may opt for a nose job in order to rectify a nasal tip that sticks too far out and looks irregular as a result.
+It may even make the nose look bigger than it actually The deformity may be rectified by raising the bridge of the nose to reduce the irregularity.
+Dr. Vu may decide to reduce the projection of the nasal tip itself as well.
+Huntington Beach patients are advised to ask Dr. Vu about the type of procedure that is to be carried out.
 One of Dr. Vu’s goals is to work with you while devising your surgical plan, so he takes as much time as is needed to educate you about your rhinoplasty surgery.
 Dr. Vu will always recommend the most ideal option for each of his patients’ unique case.

 - Wide Nose – A nose that is too wide may also call for the procedure.
-Surgery varies according to the extent of the issue.
-For example, if the skin around the nose happens to be very thick the surgeon may make it thinner and change its shape.
+The surgery varies according to the extent of the issue.
+For example, if the skin around the nose happens to be very thick, Vu may make it thinner and change its shape.
 However, candidates are advised to remember that the thinness may not appear as they expected.
-The plastic surgeon will reduce the width of the nose significantly if the problem is due to the underlying bone structure.
+Dr. Vu will reduce the width of the nose significantly if the problem is due to the underlying bone structure.

 - Depressed Nose – Also known as a ski nose, a depressed nose as the name implies is a nose that has a depression on the nasal bridge.
 The deformity is usually corrected with septal cartilage or special implant.
 The result is a flatter and more uniform looking nose.

-The type of procedure chosen depends on the deformity itself.
-For example if the surgery is a tiplasty or involves thinning of the tip of the nose the incisions will be made on the columella or at the base.
+The type of procedure chosen depends on the issue itself.
+For example, if the surgery is a tiplasty or involves thinning of the tip of the nose, the incisions will be made on the columella or at the base.
 Incisions may be made on either side of the nose if it is to be narrowed.

 The nose is given a little more projection if needed by moving together the broken bones to form a narrower bridge.
 This process is also known as an infracture.
-A nose that is widened after the bones are broken, the process is known as an outfracture.
+A nose that is widened after the bones are broken is known as an outfracture.
 The incisions are closed with sutures.
-The surgeon may insert some packing inside to retain the shape of the nose and keep bruising to a minimum.
-A cast that is made from plastic, metal and plaster is put on the nose to keep it protected from trauma.
+Dr. Vu may insert some packing inside to retain the shape of the nose and keep bruising to a minimum.
+A cast that is made from plastic, metal, and plaster is put on the nose to keep it protected from trauma.
 This is also done to retain its shape and reduce bleeding or bruising.
 Huntington Beach patients are advised to refrain from physical activities such as exercise as this may interfere with the healing process.

-- Allows Huntington Beach patients who have breathing problems due to nasal deformities breathe and sleep better
+- Allowing patients who have breathing problems due to nasal deformities breathe and sleep better.

-- Make patients more confident about their appearance
+- Making patients more confident about their appearance.

-- Correct nasal deformities due to genetics or injuries
+- Correcting nasal deformities due to genetics or injuries.